2019 Faculty

 Irvine, CA

-Pamela Scarborough, PT, DPT, CWS, FAAWC is the Director of Public Policy and Education for American Medical Technologies, headquartered in Irvine, California.
+Pamela Scarborough, DPT, PT, CWS, FAAWC is the Director of Public Policy and Education for American Medical Technologies, headquartered in Irvine, California.
 Her career spans over 30 years having practiced in a variety of settings including acute, out-patient, home health, and long-term care.
 Her clinical experience has included traditional physical therapy, orthopedics and sports medicine, cardiac rehabilitation, and wound care.
 Pamela has published numerous book chapters, articles, and monographs on the topics of diabetes and wound care.
 She holds an active licensed as a physical therapist in the state of Texas and is board certified as a Certified Diabetes Educator (CDE) and Certified Wound Specialist (CWS).
 In addition, Dr. Scarborough is certified by the Geriatric Section of the American Physical Therapy Association as a Certified Exercise Expert for Aging Adults (CEEAA).
 She has served on multiple board and conference planning committees over her extensive career including the Board of Directors for the Association for the Advancement of Wound Care and member of the National Pressure Ulcer Advisory Panel (NPUAP).
 Pamela currently serves on the Editorial Boards for Wound Source and Today's Wound Clinic and as co-chair for PRESENT Wounds, Ostomy and Continence.
 Pamela is frequently invited to present at state health care associations meetings and regional and national wound care symposiums.
 In addition, she is adjunct faculty at St. Augustine University's Doctor of Physical Therapy Program in Austin, Texas.
 When not traveling, presenting and teaching, she enjoys a quiet, nature-filled life in the Texas Hill Country with her husband, dogs and cats and other various visiting wildlife.

 Harold Schoenhaus, DPM, FACFAS